Olympus Has Fallen: Production

 Olympus Has Fallen was directed by Antoine Fuqua, based on a script by Creighton Rothenberger and Katrin Benedikt in their first screenwriting effort.
 The production company Millennium Films acquired the spec script in March 2012, and Gerard Butler was cast later in the month as the star of the film.
 The rest of the characters were cast throughout June and July.

 In 2012, Millennium Films competed against Sony Pictures, which was producing White House Down (a twin film about a takeover of the White House) to complete casting and begin filming.

 Filming began in Shreveport, Louisiana, in mid-July 2012.
-Because Olympus Has Fallen was filmed so far from its actual setting of Washington, D.C., the entire production relied heavily upon visual effects, particularly computer-generated imagery.
+Because Olympus Has Fallen was filmed so far from its actual setting of Washington, DC, the entire production relied heavily upon visual effects, particularly computer-generated imagery.
 For example, computers were used to create nearly all of the opening sequence in which the First Lady is killed in a car accident, with chroma key greenscreen technology used to composite the actors into the computer-generated snowy scenery.
-For scenes where actors walked in or out of the White House, a first-floor façade and entrance were built; computers added the second floor, roof, and downtown D.C. cityscape.
-Action scenes with the White House in the background were filmed in open fields and the White House and D.C. were added in post-production.
+For scenes where actors walked in or out of the White House, a first-floor façade and entrance were built; computers added the second floor, roof, and downtown DC cityscape.
+Action scenes with the White House in the background were filmed in open fields and the White House and DC were added in post-production.

 Score

 The score was composed by Trevor Morris whose past projects included The Tudors and The Borgias.
 The score was recorded at Trevor Morris Studios in Santa Monica with the Bratislava Slovak National Orchestra.

-The record was released on March 15, 2013 via Relativity Music Group label.
+The record was released on March 15, 2013, via Relativity Music Group label.